-- the term of the voucher, voucher suspensions or tolling time, BRHP's policies on any extensions of the term, and how the family can request an extension - a description of the method used to calculate the housing assistance payment for a family, including: - o how BRHP determines the payment standard for a family - o how BRHP determines total tenant payment for a family - o information on the payment standard and utility allowance schedule - an explanation of how BRHP determines the maximum allowable rent for an assisted unit - where the family may lease a unit - an explanation of how portability works, including information on how portability may affect the family's assistance through - screening - subsidy standards - payment standards - o any other elements of the portability process that may affect the family's assistance - the HUD-required tenancy addendum, Part C of the HAP Contract, which must be included in the lease - the RTA form the family must use to request approval of tenancy, and a description of the procedure for requesting approval for a tenancy - BRHP's policy on providing information about families to prospective owners - BRHP subsidy standards including when and how BRHP makes exceptions
+- the term of the voucher, voucher suspensions or tolling time, BRHP's policies on any extensions of the term, and how the family can request an extension - a description of the method used to calculate the housing assistance payment for a family, including: - o how BRHP determines the payment standard for a family - o how BRHP determines total tenant payment for a family - o information on the payment standard and utility allowance schedule - an explanation of how BRHP determines the maximum allowable rent for an assisted unit - where the family may lease a unit - an explanation of how portability works, including information on how portability may affect the family's assistance through - o screening - subsidy standards - payment standards - o any other elements of the portability process that may affect the family's assistance - the HUD-required tenancy addendum, Part C of the HAP Contract, which must be included in the lease

-- materials on how to select a unit and any additional information on selecting a unit that HUD provides - the HUD pamphlet on lead-based paint entitled Protect Your Family from Lead in Your Home - information on Federal, state and local equal opportunity laws and a copy of the housing discrimination complaint form - referral to at least three available housing units of appropriate size in opportunity areas known to BRHP that may be willing to lease a unit to the family - other resources like online search tools known to BRHP that may assist the family in locating a unit - notice that if the family includes a person with a disabilities, the family may request a referral for available accessible units known to BRHP - the family obligations under the program, including any obligations of a welfare-to-work family, see Family Obligations - the advantages of areas that do not have a high concentration of low-income families
+- the RTA form the family must use to request approval of tenancy, and a description of the procedure for requesting approval for a tenancy - BRHP's policy on providing information about families to prospective owners - BRHP subsidy standards including when and how BRHP makes exceptions - materials on how to select a unit and any additional information on selecting a unit that HUD provides (e.g., HUD brochure entitled, "A Good Place to Live"). - the HUD pamphlet on lead-based paint entitled Protect Your Family from Lead in Your Home Information on Federal, state and local equal opportunity laws and a copy of the housing discrimination complaint form including information on how to complete the form and file a fair housing complaint. - referral to at least three available housing units of appropriate size in opportunity areas known to BRHP that may be willing to lease a unit to the family - other resources like online search tools known to BRHP that may assist the family in locating a unit - notice that if the family includes a person with a disabilities, the family may request a referral for available accessible units known to BRHP - the family obligations under the program, including any obligations of a welfare-to-work family, see Family Obligations.
+And any obligations of other special programs if the family is participating in one of those programs. - the advantages of areas that do not have a high concentration of low-income families